 A holiday is a great opportunity to experiment, stretch yourself and try something new!
 Why not give video, or underwater photography, or time-lapse, or photo-collages, or some other new technique a try?
 On last year’s I had lots of fun experimenting with Hyperlapse, which was the perfect way to capture boat trips.

 This year we’re going to try to take some underwater pictures of sea turtles, with disposable underwater film cameras.
 And my husband has some 360-degree camera that looks like a golfball.
-To be honest with you, this is ideal for travelling as you can capture all the great angles instead of just one, which really allows you to feel like your there whenever you look back on the photos.
-I’d highly recommend getting one, but check out this 360 camera list of the top ten cameras to make it easier on a decision of which you would like.
+To be honest with you, this is ideal for traveling as you can capture all the great angles instead of just one, which really allows you to feel like you are there whenever you look back on the photos.
+I’d highly recommend getting one, but check out this 360 camera list of the top ten cameras to make the decision about which one you would like a little easier.
 It’s only a matter of time before we’re taking a drone on holiday, I suspect!
-My ideal holiday has a mixture of familiar rituals and new adventures.
+Besides, one of my best friends owns a couple of drones, and the aerial footage that she is able to capture while traveling looks incredible.
+I know that my friend always purchases DJI drones so I think I am going to do some research online to find a drone that meets my needs.
+Do you have any experience using drones?
+Get in touch if so as I would love to hear your thoughts.
+Anyway, my ideal holiday has a mixture of familiar rituals and new adventures.
 And that applies to my photography as well.
 Bons voyages!